Our Fear Free Certified Animal Hospital in Roanoke

 A veterinary visit is too often a stressful experience for both pet and owner.
 You want them to receive the care they need, but their fear and anxiety can make you question if it’s really worth it.
 We want to change that outlook.

 Hanging Rock Animal Hospital is the first Fear Free Certified practice in Southwestern VA and is trained to create a stress-free environment where both you and your pet can feel at ease.
 Veterinary care is crucial to your pet’s well-being, and we don’t want the fear of a visit to stop them from getting the care they need.
+Call us at (540) 562-4596 or make an appointment online to get started.

 The Fear Free Approach